 “I’m with someone.
 She’s sitting just there.”
 He pointed to me in confusion.

 “No. You move to the back.”

-This was all we had heard from people about Nha Trang – but we didn’t experience it negatively.
-But it was strange, being in one foreign country and feeling like we were in another!
+This was all we had heard from people about Nha Trang – and all being said, we didn’t experience it negatively.
+But it was definitely strange, being in one foreign country and feeling like we were in another!

 We spent the entire afternoon on the beach, ate some delicious ice cream, went for a pretty average meal, and then a little later on the drinks started flowing.
 For a town that is notorious for being unsafe at night, I felt surprisingly unthreatened.
 Although I didn’t take my bag out, I walked back alone around 1am and didn’t feel on guard.
 Our friend stayed out later WITH a bag, and felt the same.

 It was nice to return to vaguely familiar surroundings, and on our first day we met a cool guy from Wolverhampton (I know, it happens) who joined us on our sightseeing spree.

 After stopping for coffee, we went on to our main attraction of the day: The War Remnants Museum.

 However, I actually found the American war crimes room harder to contemplate.
 Pictures of children seconds before they were mercilessly shot.
 An American soldier carrying half a Viet Cong corpse in one hand, like he’s nothing.
 Bombs, quotes, horrific pictures of landscapes torn apart to be filled with bodies.

 On our walk back, in the middle of a hugely busy road, we bumped into one of our Hanoi roomies, as well as seeing another one at our hostel!
 Small world when you’re travelling!

-Our first stop included some music performed by a local group, some unidentifiable fruit (and tiny bananas smaller than the palm of my hand) and a poor snake in a bag. 😦 [edit: sorry, the music was NOT performed by the fruit or the snake]
+Our first stop included some music performed by a local group, some unidentifiable fruit (and tiny bananas smaller than the palm of my hand) and a poor snake in a bag. [edit: sorry, the music was NOT performed by the fruit or the snake]